hbaltz/design-patterns/src/template_method/README.md

 The steps 1 and 3 are the same for all caffeine beverage, that are steps the subclass can't overwrite.
 The steps 2 and 4 are specific to each beverage, these are the `primitiveOperation` that the subclass have to implement.

+If the hook `customerWantsCondiments` we can decide to had condiments or not (to call the step 4) regarding the customer choice

 ## Pros